gkontoudis/decentralized-GP/README.md

 [3] G. P. Kontoudis and D. J. Stilwell, “Decentralized Nested Gaussian Processes for Multi-Robot Systems,” in *IEEE International Conference on Robotics and Automation (ICRA)*, 2021.

+[4] G. P. Kontoudis and D. J. Stilwell, “Decentralized Nested Gaussian Processes for Multi-Robot Systems,” in *IEEE International Conference on Robotics and Automation (ICRA)*, 2021.

-[4] D. Rullière, N. Durrande, F. Bachoc, and C. Chevalier, “Nested Kriging predictions for datasets with a large number of observations,” *Statistics and Computing*, 2018.
+[5] D. Rullière, N. Durrande, F. Bachoc, and C. Chevalier, “Nested Kriging predictions for datasets with a large number of observations,” *Statistics and Computing*, 2018.

-[5] H. Liu, J. Cai, Y. Wang, and Y. S. Ong, “Generalized robust Bayesian committee machine for large-scale Gaussian process regression,” in *International Conference on Machine Learning (ICML)*, 2018.
+[6] H. Liu, J. Cai, Y. Wang, and Y. S. Ong, “Generalized robust Bayesian committee machine for large-scale Gaussian process regression,” in *International Conference on Machine Learning (ICML)*, 2018.

 ## Notes